-Time stepping (or load stepping) is a procedure in which the time step size and/or the applied loads are automatically determined in response to the current state of the analysis under consideration.
+Time stepping (or load stepping ) is a procedure in which the time step size and/or the applied loads are automatically determined in response to the current state of the analysis under consideration.
 There are two important features of the automatic time stepping algorithm.
-The first feature concerns the ability to estimate the next time step size Δt{n+1} , based on current t_n and past analysis Δt_n conditions, and make proper load adjustments.
-The second feature is time step bisection whose main purpose is to decide whether or not to reduce the present time step size, Δt_n , and redo the computation within that substep with a smaller step size.
+The first feature concerns the ability to estimate the next time step size $\Delta t{n+1}$ , based on current $t_n$ and past analysis $\Delta t_n$ conditions, and make proper load adjustments.
+The second feature is time step bisection whose main purpose is to decide whether or not to reduce the present time step size, $\Delta t_n$ , and redo the computation within that substep with a smaller step size.
 This is done when proper convergence is not achieved or not anticipated during the equilibrium iterations.
 Multiple bisections can also occur during a substep.
 We divide the load in 5 initial substeps with 1 being the minimum substep and 10000 being maximum.
-Since a load step has an associated time span we can also equivalently specify the initial, minimum and maximum time step sizes.
+Since a load step has an associated time step sizes.